Growing Beautiful Boxwood Shrubs

 With so many sizes, growth rates and habits it can be tough to decide which one is best.
 Here are a few recommendations:

-For topiaries and globes, groundcover, or rock gardens dwarf English boxwoods work well because their dense form and slow growth rate mean less pruning and maintenance.
-Fast-growers aren’t the best choice for complex topiaries as they may outgrow their shape quickly and need continual upkeep.
+For topiaries and globes, groundcover, or rock gardens: Dwarf English boxwoods work well because their dense form and slow growth rate mean less pruning and maintenance.
+Fast-growers may outgrow their shape quickly and need continual upkeep.
 (Staff picks: Buxus sempervirens North Star®, B. sempervirens 'Suffruticosa' and B. ‘Green Velvet’)

-For hedges and edging that will fill in quickly, use moderate to fast-growing varieties and plant at half the distance recommended.
+For hedges and edging: Use moderate to fast-growing varieties and plant at half the distance recommended.
 (Staff picks: Buxus microphylla Sprinter®, B. microphylla var. japonica ‘Green Beauty’ and B. sinica var. insularis ‘Winter Gem’)

 For colder zones: Korean boxwoods (B. sinicas var. insularis) survive well in lower temperatures, making them the best choice for cold climate gardens.